Craig Rivet

-Anthony Craig Rivet (/ˈrɪvᵻt/; born September 13, 1974) is a Canadian former professional ice hockey defenceman who played 18 seasons in the NHL, including 12 with the Montreal Canadiens.
+Anthony Craig Rivet (/ˈrɪvᵻt/; born September 13, 1974) is a Canadian former professional ice hockey defenceman who played 18 seasons in the National Hockey League (NHL), including 12 with the Montreal Canadiens.
 He later played for the San Jose Sharks, Buffalo Sabres, and Columbus Blue Jackets before finishing his career with the Elmira Jackals of the ECHL.

 Playing career

 Junior career

-Rivet was drafted by the Montreal Canadiens in the 1992 NHL Entry Draft from the Kingston Frontenacs in the Ontario Hockey League.
+Rivet was drafted by the Montreal Canadiens in the 1992 NHL entry draft from the Kingston Frontenacs in the Ontario Hockey League.
 He was drafted in the third round, 68th overall.
 Upon being drafted, he recorded junior career highs in 1992–93 with 19 goals, 55 assists, and 74 points.
 He added 12 points in the playoffs as Kingston advanced to the semi-finals but were eliminated by the Peterborough Petes in five games.

 Montreal Canadiens

 After spending his first few professional seasons with Montreal's AHL affiliate, the Fredericton Canadiens, Rivet earned a full-time roster spot with Montreal in 1997–98 and became an alternate captain to Saku Koivu during his time with the team.
 After a 25-point season with a career-high 8 goals in 2001–02, he re-signed with the Canadiens to a four-year, $12 million contract extension.
 In 2005–06, Rivet improved to 34 points, his best offensive output with the Canadiens.